Sign up to WAMplifier

 More about What We Do:

-These ten tracks now form Demos from the Wheatbelt, the 10th iteration of WAM’s much-loved and respected ‘Sounds of’ and ‘Demos from’ regional recording projects which have played a pivotal role in developing regional artists and connecting them with new peers, inspiration, audiences, and mentors.
+Demos from the Wheatbelt, was the 10th iteration of WAM’s much-loved and respected ‘Sounds of’ and ‘Demos from’ regional recording projects which have played a pivotal role in developing regional artists and connecting them with new peers, inspiration, audiences, and mentors.
+The project was undertaken with support from our partners Collgar Wind Farm, Cummins Theatre, Shire of Merriden and WEROC.

-Artists from throughout the Wheatbelt will be featured on Demos from the Wheatbelt, including:
+Artists from throughout the Wheatbelt were selected to record as part of the project and featured on the Demos from the Wheatbelt compilation, including:

 Georgia McAlpine Buntine